jonesinator/based/README.md

 - Works with `-fno-rtti`.
 - Numerous `static_assert` checks to ensure validity and document correct usage.
 Aims to achieve 100% code coverage of the library at compile-time, but it's difficult to prove this with current tooling.

+The library is focused on clarity and correctness more than performance.
+The core library is around 500 lines of C++ code, with around 500 lines of tests and 500 lines of comments.

 ## Overview

 Two functionally identical versions of the library are provided: